Updated August 2, 2020

 - Getting Help from OISS

 When the Department of Homeland Security (DHS) rescinded their July 6th guidance and July 7th FAQs, the I-20 annotation requirement ended.
 However, there is still some miscommunication within the different agencies of the government.
 To assist, OISS will provide a new electronic I-20 with a remark about Yale's Fall 2020 program to any incoming student who does not already have an I-20 with this annotation.
 We ask your patience as we update a large volume of I-20 Forms.
-In addition to the I-20, students can also download, print, and present a letter explaining Yale's Fal 2020 model for the fall here.
+In addition to the I-20, students can also download, print, and present a letter explaining Yale's Fall 2020 model.

 Since the Department of State first announced a phased-in resumption of visa services, OISS has had reports of students obtaining visa appointments for their F-1 or J-1 visas.
 If you have not done so yet, please pursue securing a visa appointment as soon as possible – even if the date is after the start of classes (see below regarding expedited appointments).
 Keep in mind that some country specific travel bans may make it difficult or impossible to secure an appointment.
 Please review all of the Current Travel Restrictions page for additional information.